Skip to main contentScroll Top

 With on one side, a group of large towers clustered around Osaka Station.
 One of them is also famous, not for its size (only 16 floors), nor even for its helipad at the top (rather ordinary, let's say).
 No, the reason?
 Oh, just a highway slip road that runs right through the middle.

-Tower Crime scene (current owner, as it is still known by its former name, the Gate Tower) is, in fact, crossed by a road built between the fifth and seventh floors.
-This rather absurd situation is due to the relentlessness of the owners who did not want to "abandon" their plot of land, wanting to redevelop it in the 80s, when the road project had just been approved.
-(In 1983).
-It took five long years of negotiations with the motorway company hanshin, to agree.
+The TKP Tower (the current owner, as it is still known by its former name, the Gate Tower) is indeed bisected by a road built between the fifth and seventh floors.
+This rather absurd situation stems from the owners' stubborn refusal to "abandon" their plot of land, as they wanted to redevelop it in the 80s, even though the road project had just been approved (in 1983).
+It took five long years of negotiations with the Hanshin Highway Company to reach an agreement.

-And the tower was completed in 1992, with this compromise… To enable this architectural feat, first of all, the agreement stipulates that the motorway company is the tenant of the floors occupied by the infrastructure.
-Finally, the highway is obviously not in direct contact with the building (there would be too many vibrations differently).
-She then crosses it by a bridge, held in place by supports on each side of the tower.
-The road is also surrounded by a structure that serves both to protect the building, but also against noise and vibrations.
+And the tower was completed in 1992, thanks to this compromise… To make this architectural feat possible, the agreement stipulated that the highway company would lease the floors occupied by the infrastructure.
+Furthermore, the highway is obviously not in direct contact with the building (otherwise there would be too much vibration).
+Instead, it crosses it via a bridge, held in place by supports on either side of the tower.
+The road is also surrounded by a structure that serves both to protect the building and to mitigate noise and vibrations.

-Another building below stands out in this group of towers, with a somewhat "old-fashioned" design, halfway between a castle and a sort of cathedral.
-As I'm curious, I looked up what it was, it's a hotel if you know what it is. interested, it's the Monterey Osaka (double rooms are around €80-130 depending on promo, which is quite interesting for this area, you can book here on Booking*).
+Another building below stands out in this cluster of towers, with a somewhat "old-fashioned" design, somewhere between a castle and a kind of cathedral.
+Being curious, I looked it up; it's a hotel, if you're interested: the Monterey Osaka (double rooms are around €80-130 depending on promotions, which is quite reasonable for this area). you can book here on Booking*).

 global view buildings umeda sky building osaka japan